+However, Luke has to face the consequences for his actions.
 As a result, Luke feels immense guilt for having had an unwitting hand in creating the First Order that threatened the freedom of the galaxy as the Empire once did three decades prior.

 While in exile, Luke disconnects himself from the Force, vowing never to train another Jedi because the risk of them turning bad is too great.
 Luke agonizes over mistakes he had made, feeling he was inadequate as an instructor and didn’t know enough to effectively train an order.